206-393-4781 (Attendance Line)

 When you are absent, it is your responsibility as a student to…

 Students have as many days as they were absent to make up missing work.
 However, all missing work, including work missing due to absences, will be entered as a “mi” missing assignment in the grade book until the student has completed the assignment and the teacher has had subsequent time to grade it.
-Grades are updated every two weeks on Data Dashboard.
+Grades are updated every two weeks on Canvas.

 At Kellogg Middle School, regular attendance is considered essential to the learning process.
-The staff strongly recommends that vacations or other non-illness or non-emergency absences be avoided.
+The staff strongly recommends that vacations or other non-illnesses or non-emergency absences be avoided.
 When this is not possible, such absences should be pre-arranged with the school.
 To do this, write a note explaining the nature, dates, and necessity of the absence.
 If an extended absence is unavoidable, pre-arrange at least 10 days before student departure.
 The student must present this note to the attendance office.

 Most classroom learning cannot be replicated for a student who has been absent.
-While teachers will provide as much make-up as is reasonable for excused absences, with a student request upon their return, absences may cause a student to earn a lower grade.
+While teachers will provide as much make-up as is reasonable for excused absences, with a student's request upon their return, absences may cause a student to earn a lower grade.
 When absences become excessive (7 or more per trimester), the risk of a student’s grade being affected becomes greater.
 The requirement of a doctor’s note may be needed.

 Students are expected to attend all regularly scheduled classes and assemblies.
 Students must remain on school grounds and in assigned supervised areas for the duration of the school day unless officially excused by the attendance office.
-Good school attendance improves academic achievement, classroom and school climate.
+Good school attendance improves academic achievement, classroom, and school climate.
 Under the laws of the State of Washington and policies of the Shoreline School District School Board, all student absences and tardies are illegal except for the following:

 • Illness of the student